 The following general guidelines aim to provide default rules for codec choice and transcoding responsibility:

 Transcoding should generally avoided;

-If both narrowband and wideband codecs are offered in a VoIP session the wideband codecs should be placed in top priority
+If the SDP offer contains a wideband codec, then the wideband codec will always be placed first in order (e.g., if wideband and narrowband are offered, the wideband is first in order).

 Wideband codec continuity offers the optimal quality; Service Providers should offer a fallback to narrowband codec that is universally supported (e.g. G.711) along with its supported high quality codec(s).

 Transcoding to narrowband codecs must be avoided unless it is the only way for a call to be successfully established;